sio/potyarkin.com/content/posts/20230719-ssh-agent-benchmark.md

 the benchmark results.
 Tests confirmed that it doesn't.

 Of course, 500 rps does not sound _web scale_ but for me it's more than enough.
-OpenSSH ssh-agent utilizes only a single core, so there is some potential for performance improvement if you need - but that would mean doing the signatures in your software.
+OpenSSH ssh-agent utilizes only a single CPU core, so there is some potential for performance improvement if you need - but that would mean doing the signatures in your software.
 I would rather trust OpenSSH team (who are known to be just the right amount of paranoid) than touch private key